ME AS A KNOWER AND A THINKER:

 The following extract from the Borges short story Funes the Memorius explores the dire consequences of having total recall.
 The tale is really an ad absurdum thought experiment, rather like his short piece On Exactitude in Science that is featured at the beginning of this TOK course in The Map is Not the Territory.

 On falling from the horse, he lost consciousness, when he recovered it, the present was almost intolerable it was so rich and bright; the same was true of the most ancient and trivial memories.
 A little later he realized he was crippled.
 This fact scarcely interested him.
 He reasoned (or felt) that immobility was a minimum price to pay.
 And now his memory and perception were infallible…

 Funes not only remembered every leaf on every tree of every wood.
 But even every one of the times he had perceived or imagined it…

 …the dizzying world of Funes.
-He was, let us not forget, almost capable of general, platonic ideas.
+He was, let us not forget, almost incapable of general, platonic ideas.
 It was not only difficult for him to understand that the generic term dog embraced so many unlike specimens of differing sizes and different forms; he was disturbed by the fact that a dog at three-fourteen (seen in profile) should have the same name at three-fifteen (seen from the front).
 His own face in the mirror, his own hands, surprised him on every occasion…

 I suspect… that he was not very capable of thought.
 To think is to forget a difference, to generalize, to abstract.
 In the overly replete world of Funes there were nothing but details.